-Finance costs comprise interest payable on borrowings, associated transaction costs and dividends on redeemable preference shares.
+Finance costs comprise interest payable on borrowings and associated transaction costs.
 Finance costs are charged to the income statement on an accruals basis using the effective interest rate method.

 Finance income

 Finance income comprises interest receivable on cash and cash equivalents or other funds invested and fair value movements on hedging arrangements.
 Interest income is recognised in the income statement as it accrues using the effective interest method.